GoldiGold/Advanced1_HW4/README.md

 and in order to run:
 ./a.out

 The program can handle up to 10 clients in parallel.
 Each client sends to the program a matrix, a start position and a goal position.

-##Code File (code_file.txt) In this file you write yor commands for the simulator.
-In order to connect the simulator use in the begining of the code file this two commands: openDataServer(5400) connectControlClient("127.0.0.1",5402)

-We are connecting!
-Now we can use more commands: -Define variables that contains value, and can get and put values in the simulator -Print to the consule -Sleep for milliseconds -Use if and while commands and more...

-Good Luck!!!
+In the matrix -1 means inf.
+In order to run BestFirstSearch we create BestFirstSearch<CostCmp> when CostCmp is a comparator by cost.
+In order to run A* we create BestFirstSearch<AStarCmp> when AStarCmp is a comparator by cost an heuristic.

-the problem represented with a string, then are transferred into a vector of vectors, so we can use a the MatrixProblem and then solve them.
+the problem represented with a string that sent from the, then are transferred into a vector of vectors, so we can use a the MatrixProblem and then solve them.

+The program return list of moves to the clients that takes from the start to the goal.